HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Acute Kidney Failure

 Acute kidney failure occurs when there is a sudden shut down of the functioning of the kidney.
-This can occur in dogs or puppies of any age and may be triggered by such toxins as car antifreeze ingestion, rat poison or even some prescription medications such as chemotherapy drugs use in cancer treatment in dogs.
-In addition some occasionally prescribed antibiotics may also cause increases in calcium production in the body leading to deposits and crystallization in the nephons in the kidneys.
+This can occur in dogs or puppies of any age and may be triggered by such toxins as car antifreeze ingestion, rat poison or even some prescription medications such as chemotherapy drugs used in cancer treatment in dogs.
+In addition some occasionally prescribed antibiotics may also cause increases in calcium production in the body leading to deposits and crystallization in the nephons of the kidneys.
 This can be checked with a simple urine or blood test that the vet can administer.

 Antifreeze and rat poison are so toxic to dogs that just a small teaspoonful of either substance can lead to death and non-reversable kidney shut down.
 There are some antifreeze products on the market that do not contain the poison ethyleneglycol and they should be used whenever possible.
 Rat poison should never be used anywhere near dogs or yards or houses where dogs are present.

 Acute kidney failure typically is very fast and is noted by excessive drinking and frequent urination or straining to urinate with no results.
 Dogs will be listless, have no energy and may vomit or have diarrhea.
-Typically in cases of poisoning death will be very fast and cannot be prevented once the dog has ingested the compound.
+Typically in cases of poisoning death kidney failure will be very fast and cannot be prevented once the dog has ingested the compound.

 Some acute renal failure can be treated.
 Leptospira is a bacterial condition that can be treated successfully with antibiotics.
 In addition some infections of the bladder or urinary tract can often back up into the kidneys causing infections and possible failure if not treated.
 As with any type of infection the faster the condition is diagnosed the more effective the recovery will be and the lower the likelihood of ongoing kidney related health issues will be.